mantidproject/mantid/docs/source/fitfunctions/StretchedExpFT.rst

 Usage
 -----
+.. include:: ../usagedata-note.txt

-**Example - Fit to a QENS signal
+**Example - Fit to a QENS signal:**

 The QENS signal is modeled by the convolution of a resolution function with elastic and StretchedExpFT components.
 Noise is modeled by a linear background:

 $S(E) = R(E) \otimes (\alpha \delta(E) + StretchedExpFT(E) + (a+bE)$